top of page

 Mrs. AAR had wanted to visit Fiji for her 50th birthday ("Fiji for 50!"), which wasn't possible at the time.
 So now only a few years later . . .

-If you need to visit Fiji, it's more than likely you will get there via Fiji Airways, which required a long line to check-in, an onerous check-in process, a long line to board, and then another long line on the other side of the boarding agent.
+If you need to visit Fiji, it's more than likely you will get there via Fiji Airways, which requires a long line to check-in, an onerous check-in process, a long line to board, and then another long line on the other side of the boarding agent.

 My trip didn’t get off to a good start, as at LAX, Fiji Airways wanted to charge me $250 USD because my carry-on bag weighed more than 15 pounds.
 So I had to open it up on the floor and transfer some of my stuff into my personal item (a large fabric bag) right there at the counter.
-I’ve seen other people do this at the airport before and thought "what a bonehead" and . . . well now I was the bonehead.
+I’ve seen other people do this at the airport before and thought "What a bonehead" and . . . well now I was the bonehead.

 The joke was on them though as immediately after I cleared TSA I put everything back in my carry-on.